delyle/Optimize-Symmetrical-Quadruped/README.md

 3. You can copy the contents of `add_necessary_paths` to your `startup.m` file to add the paths on MATLAB startup
 4. Make sure that GPOPS-II and SNOPT are in your path as well

+### Perform your own optimization

+#### Run optimization
+To run an optimization yourself, first run `MAIN_SolveSymQuad`.
+Parameters can be adjusted in the first section of the script.
+With default parameters, the code generates a sparse dataset in a reasonable amount of time (though it may take up to an hour depending on hardware).

+#### Compile results
+To compile results, run `CompileOptimalSolutions`.
+This makes a single MATLAB binary with pseudoglobal optimal solutions for easy access.
+With default parameters in `MAIN_SolveSymQuad`, the script will run correctly as-is.
+Otherwise, be sure it is pointing to the correct directory (see user parameters in the script)

+#### Detect Gait Types
+Next, run `MAIN_DetectGaitTypes`.
+As written, the script uses the gait detection parameters from the paper, and points to a compiled datafile with data from the paper.

+This file will map an optimal solution to a gait, based on its beat number and whether it is a "walk" or "run".

+If you have generated your own data, be sure to set `data_path` to the correct data file, which should be something like `Data/mf*/BestGaitSolutions*.mat`, where `*` can be different numbers depending on parameters and time that files were generated.
+Note that the parent data directory here is `Data/mf*`.

+If the script runs correctly, it will save a file in the parent data directory called `GaitTypeData*.mat`.

+#### Gait Type figure
+Finally, run `MAIN_GaitTypeFigure`.
+As written, the file retrieves data from the paper.
+If using your own data, make sure `data_path` points to the `GaitTypeData*.mat` file you generated above.
+Adjust `data_path` in the user inputs section of the script.

+This file will generate a figure similar to Fig 3a in the paper.

 ## MAIN_SolveSymQuad

 This script iterates through some combination of normalized Murphy number ($I/mL^2$) and T' ($T\sqrt{g/(2L)}$) to find the optimal gait for each combination.